-- Understand the implications of malpractice or cheating. - Read and confirm their understanding of your Centre's malpractice policy. - Be vigilant and report any suspected malpractice to the Head of Centre immediately. - Assist fully in investigations. - Report suspected or actual maladministration to the Head of Centre immediately to enable them to investigate.
+- Understand the implications of malpractice or cheating. - Read and confirm their understanding of your Centre's malpractice and maladministration policy and any other relevant Centre documentation. - Be vigilant and report any suspected malpractice to the relevant person within the Centre immediately. - Assist fully in investigations. - Report suspected or actual maladministration to the relevant person within the Centre immediately to enable them to investigate.